WebAssembly/component-model/design/mvp/CanonicalABI.md

 `task.wait`/`task.poll` or, when using a `callback`, by returning to the event loop) to learn about progress on async subtasks. `poll` returns either an event or `None` without ever blocking while `wait` blocks until there is an event.
-When there are multiple events ready to be delivered, the Python code selects a random event as a way to specify that the event delivery order is non-deterministic.
 ```python
   async def wait(self) -> EventTuple:
     self.maybe_start_pending_task()